 Now, my time is up and I haven’t even inspired you with heroic tales of the past – Teddy Roosevelt’s cavalry charge up San Juan Hill, Desert Storm – nor given you visions of a glorious future – computer programs, interactive TV, the information superhighway, speed the day.
 I spent too much time celebrating this very moment and place – once the future we dreamed of so long ago.
 This is it.
 We’re here.
 How the heck did we do it?

 I got a letter from a sappy woman a while back – she knew I was sappy too, which is to say a lifelong Democrat.
 She was pregnant, and she wanted to know if I thought it was a mistake to bring a little baby into a world as troubled as this one is.
 And I replied, what made being alive almost worthwhile for me was the saints I met.
 They could be almost anywhere.
 By saints I meant people who behaved decently and honorably in societies which were so often obscene.
+Our own society is very frequently obscene.
 Perhaps many of us here, regardless of our ages or power or wealth, can be saints for her child to meet.

 There was one thing I forgot to say, and I promised I would say, and that is, “We love you.
 We really do.”